-6. Give Deposit Claims UK the right to deal exclusively with the claim, unless otherwise agreed in writing by the Client and Deposit Claims UK.
+6. Give Deposit Claims UK the right to deal exclusively with the claim and at their sole discretion, unless otherwise agreed in writing by the Client and Deposit Claims UK.

 1. Deposit Claims UK accepts no responsibility for any loss suffered or liability incurred by the Client/s by entering into this Agreement and specifically in the event that no recovery is achieved.
 Any claim by way of consequential damage arising out of any act or omission or commission by Deposit Claims UK is specifically excluded from liability.Deposit Claims UK may withdraw its services at any time at their sole discretion.